cestastanford/geographypost/README.md

 3. Now clone the files locally: `git clone https://github.com/stanford-history/geographypost.git`.
    This will copy the files to a new directory called `geographyofthepost`.
 4. Change your directory to the `geographyofthepost`: `cd geographyofthepost/`.
-5. In this directory, run `python -m SimpleHTTPServer 8888`.
+5. In this directory, run `rake server`.
 Now visit [http://localhost:8888/](http://localhost:8888/).
 Turn off the server by hitting `CTRL + C`.
 More information about running D3 locally can be found in the [documentation](https://github.com/mbostock/d3/wiki#installing).